cau-overchaos/.github/profile/README.md

 ### Projects
 #### Algogather -- 2023-Fall semester project
 Algogather is a project for algorithm/ps study group management, with automatic assignment checking.

+#### Bidrum -- 2024-Spring semester project
+Bidrum is an arcade rhythm game project using Janggu(Korean traditional drum)-like controller.